9 Simple Steps To Create An IT Sales & Marketing Plan

 How will you deliver them value immediately?

-After you have gotten your audience’s attention, you should look to immediately provide them value.
+After you have gotten your audience’s attention, you should look to immediately provide them something of value.
 This is where you begin to shape your message into something that the audience can consume with very little friction.
-Figuring out your audience’s pain points is a great start in creating this deliverable.
-Once you have an idea of the problems your audience is facing, you can provide them value by offering the solution and asking for nothing in return.
-The best way to do this is through an info-product such as an e-book or through locked or public blog content.
+Figuring out your audience’s interests and frustrations is a great start in creating this deliverable.
+Once you have an idea of the problems your audience is facing, you can attract their attention by offering the solution and asking for nothing in return.
+The best way to do this is through some type of gated asset, whether it’s a deck, e-book, video course, tool, or template.

 For this section of your marketing plan, jot down some ideas of informative topics that you think will be most beneficial to your audience.
 The more relatable the topic is, the more it will strike a chord with your audience and make them open to further communication.